 This same setup can be deployed in other critical services providers, whether it’s GP surgeries, dentists, insurance providers or councils.

 Follow the Futr blog for more insights on using chatbots to improve your brand’s customer experience.
-You can also get in touch with the Futr team to book a FREE demo of our live chat and chatbot platform.
+You can also get in touch with the Futr team to book a FREE demo of our live chat and automated chatbot platform.